Summer Courses

 DEC: E SBC: SNW

-A study of paleontology that includes evolution of dinosaurs, their classification system, a study of the important dinosaur families, dinosaur behavior, ecology, current controversies, hot topics and the KT extinction.
+A study of paleontology that includes the evolution of dinosaurs, their classification system, a study of the important dinosaur families, dinosaur behavior, ecology, current controversies, hot topics and the KT extinction.
 Dinosaur paleontology will also cover the excavation of dinosaurs and the colorful history of the 'dinosaur hunters.'
 This course will emphasize the science and research involved in studying dinosaurs.
 Using dinosaurs as a vehicle, students will be exposed to the scientific method of inquiry and will leave this course with a better understanding on how to evaluate science in the real world.
 Not for Biology major credit.

 BIO 204: Intro Biology Lab I